-Step Two: The out-of-school agency contacts the parents to obtain information and to receive written consent to share the information gathered.
+Step Two: The out-of-school agency contacts the parent/guardians to obtain information and to receive written consent to share the information gathered.
 The out-of-school agency schedules the assessment times and place.

-Step Three: In consultation with the school principal and the parents, the out-of-school agency coordinates the post-assessment conference.
-The parent must give the out-of-school agency permission to share results with the school.
+Step Three: In consultation with the school principal and the parent/guardians/education representative of the First Nation, the out-of-school agency co-ordinates the post-assessment conference.
+The parent/guardian must give the out-of-school agency permission to share results with the school.